What is caustic soda used for?

 Caustic soda - or sodium hydroxide - is the natural co-product of chlorine production; indeed, the laws of chemistry define that for every tonne of chlorine you produce, about 1100 kg of caustic soda is also produced, together with 28 kg of hydrogen.

-The caustic soda is widely used in industrial processes.
+The caustic soda is widely used in a number of industrial processes.

 It constitutes an essential reactant in the production of many useful organic chemicals (more than 30 % of caustic production goes into this application).